-Agents and Editors: What They Do and How to Find Them: Understand the role of the literary agent and the editor, as well as the relationship between the two.
+Literary Agents and Editors: What They Do and How to Find Them: Understand the role of the literary agent and the editor, as well as the relationship between the two.
 Discover how to find a literary agent, how to write a query letter, what terms to expect, and what red flags to watch out for.

 Should you choose traditional or independent publishing?
 Learn the pros and cons of traditional and independent publishing (also known as self publishing), and decide which path is right for you.

 How to Increase Your Chances of Being Published: Learn how you can improve your chances of getting your manuscript noticed by an agent or editor.
 Get my secret for building a publishing portfolio that will make your manuscript stand out.

 How to Prepare Your Manuscript for Publication: Learn the 5 common mistakes that will keep your manuscript from getting a serious read.
 Understand the industry standards that are key to a professional manuscript presentation.
 Learn how to format your manuscript for submission to agents and editors, and what tools and software to use to format your manuscript for ebook publishing.